zhangjiang1203/AllMyTestDemoZJ/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## CocoaAsyncSocket

+Public Domain License

+The CocoaAsyncSocket project is in the public domain.

+The original TCP version (AsyncSocket) was created by Dustin Voss in January 2003.
+Updated and maintained by Deusty LLC and the Apple development community.

 ## FMDB

 If you are using FMDB in your project, I'd love to hear about it.
 Let Gus know